Engin-Boot/capture-behavior-of-a-visit-counter-shivanigoyal236/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given a id generating system that is connected to visit counter and a report generation system when a visitor visits the hospital then we get the all information in a report
+  Given a id generating system with visit counter and a report generation system when a visitor visits the hospital then we get the all information in a report